jl188088/RECONGUARD/README.md

 - **Scanning Logic:** **Python 3** scripts for simulated network reconnaissance and vulnerability detection.
 - **Icons:** **Lucide React** for a consistent and modern iconography system.

-## Recent Updates (v2.4.0)
-- **Terminal Overhaul:** Improved command parsing in `server.ts` to handle arguments.
-Integrated the `scan` command directly with the penetration testing engine.
-Added a `clear` command to purge terminal logs.
-- **Risk Analysis Refinement:** Streamlined the UI by removing redundant labels.
-Added "Purge History" and individual delete functionality to the Scan History section for better data management.
-- **Settings Simplification:** Removed "Security & Privacy" and "Engine Performance" sections to focus on core configurations.
-Consolidated theme selection into the "Profile Configuration" area.
-- **Backend Robustness:** Enhanced the terminal execution API to provide more accurate feedback and support parallel command processing.

 ## Setup and How to Run